Killeen, TX Solar Panels

 Killeen Electricity Prices

-Texas electricity rates have climbed from 12.1 cents per kWh in 2021 to 14.9 cents per kWh in 2024—a 23% increase in just three years that impacts every Killeen household’s monthly expenses.
+Texas electricity rates rose from 12.1 cents per kWh in 2021 to 14.9 cents per kWh in 2024 — roughly a 23% increase in just three years.
+For Killeen households running AC through long Central Texas summers, that adds up fast.

 Price of Energy: Texas vs National Average